-NOTE The user can access the portal within the network at https://YOUR\PORTAL\HOSTNAME/status.
+NOTE The user can access the portal within the network at https://YOUR_PORTAL_HOSTNAME/status.

 By default all users can manage all their own devices through the self-service portal.
-In Configuration $\rightarrow$ Advanced Access Configuration $\rightarrow$ Self Service Portal, choose a Self Service Portal, specify the "Self Service Portal $\rightarrow$ Allowed roles", then click Save.
+In Configuration \rightarrow Advanced Access Configuration \rightarrow Self Service Portal, choose a Self Service Portal, specify the "Self Service Portal \rightarrow Allowed roles", then click Save.

-Optionally, it can be disabled in all but the PacketFence management network (registration, isolation, inline) by enabling Status URI only on management interface in Configuration $\rightarrow$ Advanced Access Configuration $\rightarrow$ Captive Portal.
+Status page is available by default, even if you don't configure a self service policy.
+Optionally, it can be disabled in all but the PacketFence management network (registration, isolation, inline) by enabling Status URI only on management interface in Configuration \rightarrow Advanced Access Configuration \rightarrow Captive Portal.

-In Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Connection Profiles, assign the "Self service policy", then click Save.
+In Configuration \rightarrow Policies and Access Control \rightarrow Connection Profiles, assign the "Self service policy", then click Save.